UBlock Origin

 uBlock Origin (/ˈjuːblɒk/ YOO-blok) is a free and open-source browser extension for content filtering, including ad blocking.
-The extension is available for Firefox and Chromium-based browsers (such as Chrome, Edge, Brave, and Opera).
+The extension is available for Chromium, Edge, Firefox, Brave, Opera, Pale Moon, as well as versions of Safari before 13 and Google Chrome before December 2024. uBlock Origin has received praise from technology websites and is reported to be much less memory-intensive than other extensions with similar functionality. uBlock Origin's stated purpose is to give users the means to enforce their own (content-filtering) choices.

 uBlock Origin is actively developed and maintained by its creator and lead developer Raymond Hill and the open source community.
-As of April 2025, the Chrome version of uBlock Origin had over 29 million active users and the Firefox version had over 9 million active users, making it the most popular extension on Firefox.
+As of June 2026, the Chrome version of uBlock Origin had over 29 million active users and the Firefox version has over 10.6 million active users, making it the most popular extension on Firefox.

 History

-The development of uBlock Origin (uBO) came about by forking the codebase of HTTP Switchboard, an extension designed to give users control over browser requests. uBlock, which was the predecessor of uBlock Origin, was further influenced by uMatrix, another browser extension created by forking HTTP Switchboard.
+The development of uBlock Origin came about by forking the codebase of HTTP Switchboard, an extension designed to give users control over browser requests. uBlock, which was the predecessor of uBlock Origin, was further influenced by uMatrix, another browser extension created by forking HTTP Switchboard.

 HTTP Switchboard

 HTTP Switchboard was initially released on September 20, 2013.
 It enabled users to control the types of requests made by their browser, providing a way to block specific types of web content.
 However, development of HTTP Switchboard ceased on May 18, 2015.